-Prerequisite: Semiconductor Device Theory and Applications; equivalent to ECET 2210, ECET 2310

-A detailed study of circuit modeling using SPICE.
-The student will learn to model circuits and systems at the device level up to the behavioral level.
+Prerequisite: Semiconductor Device Theory and Applications; equivalent to ECET 2210, ECET 2310 learn to model circuits and systems at the device level up to the behavioral level.
 This includes BJT and MOS transistors, op-amps, communications systems, control systems, etc. The student will also learn how SPICE numerical algorithms function and how to maximize the speed and accuracy of simulations.